Once again, the dictatorship-style tactics of the Harper Conservatives were on display on Parliament Hill yesterday.

 All these subtle repressive tactics are futile.
 The peaceful confrontation is the beginning of something that can’t be stopped.
 Something whose long-awaited hour has arrived.

-Last month I attended the hugely successful youth-led Power Shift 2012 conference, which took place in Ottawa and Gatineau.
-I’ve posited before that the conference showcased the best of the future aboriginal political talent; young leaders dedicated to environmental justice, and social and racial justice.
+Last month I attended the hugely successful youth-led Power Shift 2012 conference, which took place here in Ottawa and Gatineau.
+I’ve posited before that the conference showcased the best of the future aboriginal political talent; young leaders dedicated to environmental, social and racial justice.
 For example, Clayton Thomas-Mueller, who co-hosted the conference’s opening night with Brigette DePape.
 Crystal Lameman, an activist and tar sands campaigner for the Indigenous Environmental Network in Alberta.
 And Melina Laboucan-Massimo, a climate and energy campaigner with Greenpeace Canada.

 Yesterday, the leaders came to Parliament Hill to let us know that Canada’s First Nations are fed up.
 Grand Chief Derek Nepinak of the Assembly of Manitoba Chiefs made it clear that Canada’s First Nations had put the Conservative government on notice.